vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 ## Sponsoring the Development

-So, the idea is simple: I want to be able to pay my bills while working on a thing both I enjoy working on and being useful for the humanity.
+So, the idea is simple: I want to be able to pay my bills while working on a thing both I enjoy working on and being useful for humanity.

-Later on, I'm planning to make [NXSF](https://nxsf.org) an official 501 \(c\) non-profit organization, so donations made to it would be tax-excemptive, and I will have an official salary (_finally!_).
+Later on, I'm planning to make [NXSF](https://nxsf.org) an official 501 \(c\) non-profit organization, so donations made to it would be tax-exemptive, and I will have an official salary (_finally!_).
 However, this would only happen when the language moves to the alpha stage (see the roadmap).

 Right now, Onyx is in the pre-alpha stage.